webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

   - shows level of influence and contact info.
 - **SMEs (Subject Matter Experts)**
   - team members performing the work. have the specific knowledge and experience to do the work.
+- **Team Member**
+  - knowledgeable person either full time or part time on a project.
+  - keep timeline, cost of project.
+  - communicate with project manager risk, updates.
 - **Tester/QA**
   - ensure requirements are met. help prevent errors.
 - **Validate a Project**